 Croissance réelle du PIB :

-The approximate time for sharing the contract with an employee in Pakistan is only 4 business days assuming no special requests or changes to our standard employment contract.
+The approximate time for sharing the contract with an employee in Pakistan is 4 business days assuming no special requests or changes to our standard employment contract.
+Any such requests or changes would need to undergo internal and external review, directly leading to a time delay.

 The maximum number of working hours in a week is 48 hours.
 The daily limit of working hours is nine hours including breaks.
 No work period can exceed six hours before an interval for the rest of at least one hour is granted, or it should not exceed five hours before an interval for rest of at least half an hour, or for more than eight hours before at least two such intervals have been granted.